LordZintick/spellcaster-api-1.21.4/README.md

   - Ingredients: Wither Skeleton Skull

 ## How to add a new spell
+> [!NOTE]
+> This guide assumes you already know how to set up a datapack and pack.mcmeta

 To add a new spell, first create a new datapack as normal.<br>
 Your datapck should look something like this:
 ```